Research Centres & Units

 While the central objective of IM-TCD is to produce research of the highest academic standard to be published in top-journals, IM-TCD also facilitates the dissemination of research more widely and contributes to the public debate.
 Our members collaborate with public and private institutions, as well as international organisations, such as the BIS, ECB, European Commission, EIB, IMF, World Bank, Central Bank of Ireland, and UniCredit Bank.

 Trinity IMpact Evaluation Unit

-The Department of Economics is home to the Trinity IMpact Evaluation Unit (TIME) which brings together economics researchers, development practitioners, and policy makers in a collective effort to estimate and understand the impact of development aid and investments.
+The Department of Economics is home to the Trinity IMpact Evaluation Unit (TIME) a research centre which brings together economics researchers, development practitioners, and policy makers in a collective effort to estimate and understand the impact of development aid and investments.